 4. Real Avid Gun Cleaning Tool Kit

-- Great for cleaning fouling and applying oil
+• Effective for fouling removal and oil application

 If you even wondered how often to clean your AR-15, see how long can a gun go without cleaning.